|Home English Facebook Donate|

 Robbins appeals to one's sense of shame by equating all who are unwilling to pay tithing with Dicken's infamous, but fictitious character, Scrooge.
 Robbins next tells the extreme story of the widow of Zarephath, and insists that the "Lord often teaches using extreme circumstances to illustrate a principle".

-But do these examples matter if they contradict Mormon scripture and official policy?
+But do these examples matter if they contradict LDS scripture and official policy?

 No. They are misleading.